mozilla/marketplace-tests/README.md

 #### Running tests locally

 You will need Persona credentials for the site being tested.
-Get the URL being tested from mozwebqa.cfg in the project root, sign up for that site, and enter the credentials in a yaml file (see credentials.yaml in the project root).
-To avoid version control conflicts, you may want to store your credentials files separately from your source code.
+Get the URL being tested from mozwebqa.cfg in the project root, sign up for that site, and enter the credentials in a JSON file (see variables.json in the project root).
+To avoid version control conflicts, you may want to store your variables files separately from your source code.

 Tests are run using the py.test library.
 You will find examples here for running all of the tests, tests in one file and running a single test.